asafdavid23/eolctl/README.md

 ## Features

 - Check the EOL status of various programming languages and frameworks.
-- Export to a JSON file
+- Export to a JSON file.
 - Scan your code project (GO and Python only supported for now.)
+- Get a custom range for versions.

 ## Installation